grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/alert-rule-types.md

 To create Grafana Mimir or Grafana Loki-managed alert rules, you must have a compatible Prometheus or Loki data source.

-You can check if your data source supports rule creation via Grafana by testing the data source and observing if the ruler API is supported.
+You can check if your data source supports rule creation via Grafana by testing the data source and observing if the Ruler API is supported.

+For more information on the Ruler API, refer to [Ruler API](docs/loki/latest/api/#ruler).

 The following diagram shows how Grafana Mimir or Grafana Loki-managed alerting works.